takenet/markdocs/README.md

 </mvcSiteMapNode>
 ```

+The type `YourNamespace.DocsDynamicNodeProvider` referenced above will be created during the NuGet package installation.

 ### Dependency Injection

-You need to configure your DI to inject the `MarkDocsProvider` on your controllers and on your `DynamicNodeProvider`
+You need to configure your DI to inject the `MarkDocsProvider` on your `DocsController` and `DocsDynamicNodeProvider`.
+This example uses [SimpleInjector](https://github.com/simpleinjector/SimpleInjector):

 ```csharp
 container.RegisterSingleton<MarkDocsProvider>();
 ```

+### Docs Controller

+The NuGet package installer will create a `DocsController` with a `Show` action to load your markdown documents and display them in a view.

 ### Docs Views

-You need to create a view inside the folder `Views/Docs` named `Show.cshtml` to display your markdown document
+You need to create a view inside the folder `Views/Docs` named `Show.cshtml` to display your markdown document.

 ## Folder and file names

-On the GitHub project that will host your documentation filed, create a `docs` folder in the root folder.
+On the GitHub project that will host your documentation files, create a `docs` folder in the root folder.

 If you want to localize your docs, create a folder for each culture.
 At the moment, only TweLetterCultureCodes are supported as culture options.